 Teenagers and Patients Who Are Over 18

-If one of the patients on your account is over your state’s emancipation age, then your pediatric practice will have to grant special permission for you to view that patient’s records.
-Your pediatric practice has a policy on whether or not they grant that access for each age group, and they also need to follow state and federal guidelines.
+If one of your children is over your state’s emancipation age, then their records will automatically become private, and your pediatrician’s office will have to grant special permission for you to view their records.
+Your pediatrician has a policy on whether or not to give parents access to records for children of different age groups, which must follow state and federal guidelines.

-Send Messages to Your Pediatrician
+Send Messages, Images, or Documents to Your Pediatrician

-Messaging Features May Not Be Implemented: If your pediatric practice would rather communicate via phone or e-mail, they may not use the Messages features described in this section.
+Messaging Features May Not Be Implemented: If your pediatric practice would rather communicate via phone or email, they may not use the Messages features described in this section.
 Contact your pediatric practice to learn the best way to keep in touch.

-Send a Message
+Send a Message and Attach a Document

 Read and Respond to Messages

-If a physician or other staff member sends you a message, or replies to your message, My Kid’s Chart will send you an e-mail telling you that a message is waiting.
+If a physician or other staff member sends you a message, or replies to your message, My Kid’s Chart will send you an email telling you that a message is waiting.

 Log in to your account to view your messages.